 Rather more impressive than the average public monument, the Chamathevi shrine is located in the south west corner of the old moated city.
 As well as a statue of the queen (pictured in the section on Queen Chamathevi) there is a large Khmer style gopura (temple entrance) and wall to the rear of the enclosure.
 The wall has a frieze relief depicting scenes from the history of Lamphun.

 Wat Sri Boon Rueng

 Wat Sri Boon Rueng is located about 150m south of the north-east gate of the city on the Inthayongyot Road.
-Apart from the rather attractive murals, this temple features a shrine to the Bodhisattva Avalokiteshvara (Guan Yin).
+Apart from the rather attractive murals, this temple features a shrine to the Bodhisattva Avalokiteshvara (Kuan Yin).

 The Museum, constructed in Lan Na style, is located opposite the western entrance to Wat Phrathat.
 It has a small but interesting collection of objects from the Mon and later periods.
 It is also right next to the bus stop for Chiang Mai.